mongodb/motor/doc/index.rst

 About
 -----

-Motor presents a callback- or Future-based API for non-blocking access to MongoDB from Tornado_ or asyncio_.
+Motor presents a coroutine-based API for non-blocking access to MongoDB from Tornado_ or asyncio_.

 The `source is on GitHub <https://github.com/mongodb/motor>`_ and